Noirvember 2020: Seven lesser-known film noirs.

 Woman on the Run (1950)

-Woman on the Run works on two levels as an entertaining female-led crime mystery and a melodrama about a failed marriage.
-Its plot is simple in construct; Frank Johnson (Ross Elliott) lands up in the wrong place at the wrong time by witnessing a murder.
+Woman on the Run works on two levels, both as an entertaining female-led crime mystery and a melodrama about a failed marriage.
+Its plot is simple in construction; Frank Johnson (Ross Elliott) lands up in the wrong place at the wrong time by witnessing a murder.
 However, instead of reporting it to the police, he goes into hiding.
 Meanwhile, his estranged wife, Eleanor (Ann Sheridan), works with a local reporter (Dennis O’Keefe) to find him.
-Here their joint search puts together pieces of a puzzle that will ultimately lead them to the murderer.
+Here their joint search puts together the pieces of a puzzle that will ultimately lead them to the murderer.